 Mild altitude sickness (mild AMS)

-As with a hangover, mild AMS sufferers often have trouble sleeping and, when they do, that sleep can be light and intermittent.
+As with a hangover, mild AMS sufferers often have trouble sleeping.
+Furthermore, when they do, that sleep can be light and intermittent.
 They can also suffer from a lack of appetite.
 Given the energy you’ve expended getting to altitude in the first place, both of these symptoms can seem surprising if you’re not aware of AMS.
 We strongly advise you not to take sleeping tablets.
 They tend to repress the respiratory system, which is the last thing you need!
 As for the lack of appetite, well I’m afraid you’ve just got to do your best to eat as much as you can.
 I know it’s horrible.
 It can feel like you’re a child again, with everyone encouraging you to eat food that you really don’t want to eat.
 But you’ll feel better if you do.

 Moderate altitude sickness (moderate AMS)

 Whether you, as a victim of moderate AMS, will be given time to recover will depend largely upon how fortunate you are, and whether the onset of your illness happens to coincide with a scheduled rest day or not.

 Severe altitude sickness (severe AMS)

-With severe AMS, on the other hand, there should be no debate about whether or not to continue: if anybody is showing symptoms of severe altitude sickness it is imperative that they descend immediately.
+With severe AMS, on the other hand, there should be no debate about whether or not to continue.
+If anybody is showing symptoms of severe altitude sickness it is imperative that they descend immediately.
 These symptoms include a lack of coordination and balance, a symptom known as ataxia.

 Other symptoms of severe AMS

-There may also be a gurgling, liquid sound in the lungs combined with a persistent watery cough which may produce a clear liquid, a pinky phlegm or possibly even blood.
+There may also be a gurgling, liquid sound in the lungs.
+This will often be combined with a persistent watery cough which may produce a clear liquid, a pinky phlegm or possibly even blood.
 There may also be a marked blueness around the face and lips, and a heartbeat that, even at rest, may be over 130 beats per minute.
-These are the symptoms of either HACO and HAPO, as outlined in the next section.
+These are the symptoms of either HACO and HAPO, as outlined below.